pdxparrot/assets/README.md

   * Load Type: Streaming
   * Compression: Vorbis
   * Quality: 100
+  * These should not be MP3s as Unity can't loop MP3s correctly (Ogg works better)
 * Stinger
   * Load In Background: False
   * Load Type: Decompress On Load